-Romania prosecutor opposed by own govt picked for EU job
+Romania prosecutor backed for new EU job amid govt criticism

-BUCHAREST, Romania (AP) — A European Parliament committee has picked a Romanian prosecutor to head a new prosecutor’s office fighting fraud, despite fierce opposition from her own government.
+BUCHAREST, Romania (AP) — A Romanian prosecutor has won backing from two European Union committees to head a new prosecutor’s office fighting fraud, despite fierce opposition from her own government.

-The justice and civil liberties department on Wednesday gave the most votes to Romania’s Laura Codruta Kovesi, placing her above two other candidates.
+The European Parliament’s Civil Liberties, Justice and Home Affairs Committee on Wednesday gave the most votes to Laura Codruta Kovesi, placing her above a French candidate and a German one.
+On Tuesday, the parliament’s Budgetary Control Committee also selected Kovesi as the top candidate.

-Kovesi successfully prosecuted hundreds of officials including ministers, mayors and state company directors as chief prosecutor of the National Anti-Corruption Directorate, but drew the ire of the Romanian government
+The European Public Prosecutor’s Office is due to become operational at the end of 2020 and will investigate fraud involving EU funds, and money laundering.
+The final appointment will be made after negotiations between the European Parliament and the European Council.

-.Justice Minister Tudorel Toader wrote to EU justice ministers accusing her of signing “anti-democratic pacts” with Romania’s intelligence agency in corruption probes.
+Kovesi successfully prosecuted hundreds of officials including ministers, mayors and state company directors during her five-year tenure as chief prosecutor of the National Anti-Corruption Directorate.
+But she drew the ire of the Romanian government, which is itself under criticism for a judicial overhaul critics say will make it harder to prosecute top officials for graft.

 Most Read Nation & World Stories